 It’s officially that time of year again.
-Spring is here and summer is right around the corner.
-This also means that many trainers in the valley are promoting “Snake Avoidance Training” workshops.
+Spring is here and this means that many trainers in the valley are promoting “Snake Avoidance Training” workshops.
 While it may seem like a good idea to sign up for one of these short workshops, Smiles Dog Training wants pet parents to understand why these workshops are often more trouble than they are worth.

 Yes, it hurts!